MicrosoftDocs/mslearn-m365-microsoftgraph-dotnetcorerazor/README.md

     - Select `App registrations` in the `Manage` section.
     - Select `New registration` in the toolbar.
     - Give the app a name.
-    - Select `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)` in the `Supported account types`.
+    - Select `Accounts in any organizational directory (Any Azure AD directory - Multitenant)` in the `Supported account types`.
     - In the Redirect URI section select `Web` and enter the following URL:

         https://localhost:5001